 Click here for more animal facts

-They communicate using gestures, body postures, sounds, and by slapping their chests.
+They communicate using gestures, body postures, sounds, and slapping their chests.
 Some gorillas living in captivity have even been taught sign language.

 Gorillas are shy animals, they are not aggressive.

 Unlike humans, gorilla arms are longer than their legs.
 Gorillas walk using their legs and knuckles.
 Gorillas do not have tails.

 Gorillas can live 35 years in the wild and over 50 years in captivity.

-Gorilla’s live in groups of 6-12 called bands or troops.
-They consist mostly of one silverback, a couple of females and their young.
+Gorillas live in groups of 6-12 called bands or troops.
+They consist mostly of one silverback, a couple of females, and their young.

 Gorillas have no animal predators.
 Humans and loss of habitat are the two main predators.
 Gorillas are an endangered species.
 They are endangered mainly due to loss of habitat and being hunted by humans.